IIlllII/bitbreeds-webrtc/README.md

 java -Dcom.bitbreeds.keystore=path-to-your-keystore -Dcom.bitbreeds.keystore.alias=your-key-alias -Dcom.bitbreeds.keystore.pass=your-key-pass -Dcom.bitbreeds.ip="192.168.1.5" -jar webrtc-example-1.0-SNAPSHOT-capsule.jar
 ```

-If the server has problems finding its own public ip, you can supply the
+If the server has problems finding its own public IP address, you can supply the
-ip to send as a candidate manually like this.
+IP address like this.
 ```
 -Dcom.bitbreeds.ip=192.168.1.5
 ```
+This might be needed since we must send a candidate to the other peer.

 The keystore parameters are pretty self explanatory (you need to make an RSA cert though):
 ```